x

 While ERCOT met on Tuesday, so did the Texas Grid Reliability Legislative Oversight Committee.

-“We obviously have our work cut out this coming session,” said Sen. Charles Schwertner (R-Georgetown).
+“We obviously have our work cut out this coming session,” State Sen. Charles Schwertner (R-Georgetown) said.

 The committee, which includes members of both chambers in the Texas Legislature, heard updates on transmission, technology and weatherization required by state law.

-“Going into the winter season or the summer season, either one though, everyone was compliant with the requirements,” replied Rickerson.
+“Going into the winter season or the summer season, either one though, everyone was compliant with the requirements,” Rickerson replied.

 On Wednesday, Austin and Travis County leaders will hold a news conference about their winter weather preparations.